StevenXing1/Docter_RL/README.md

 # Installation

 For environment, all the packages are included in requirements.txt file.
-Also need basic packages like torch for machine learning.
+Also needed basic packages like torch for machine learning.
+An example execution is included in final_project.ipynb